alexissyi/61040-portfolio/assignments/assignment2.md

    **state**

    a set of Users with

-   a boolean CanSolo
+   &nbsp a boolean CanSolo

-   a boolean CanLead
+   &nbsp a boolean CanLead

-   a boolean CanAssist
+   &nbsp a boolean CanAssist

    **actions**